 Yes.
-Utilities are required to keep customer information confidential regardless of whether a smart meter has been installed or not.
+Utilities are required to keep customer information confidential regardless of whether a smart meter has been installed.
 The meter only broadcasts your usage information and meter identification number to NV Energy.
-The following information is NEVER broadcast from NV Energy’s smart meters: name, address, driver’s license number, social security number, date of birth, personal ID number, or utility account number.
+The following customer information is NEVER broadcast from NV Energy’s smart meters: name, address, driver’s license number, social security number, date of birth, personal ID number, or utility account number.

-7. If I have a smart meter, will I be required to participate in NV Energy’s time-of-use rate program?
+6. If I have a smart meter, do I have to participate in NV Energy’s

 No. Participation in the time-of-use program is voluntary.

 7. May I opt-out of having a smart meter installed at my home?

 Yes.
 NV Energy offers a refurbished analog meter to customers who do not want a smart meter (also referred to as the “Non-Standard Metering Option”).
 The refurbished analog meter is non-communicating, incapable of storing data, and must be read manually.